Manishearth/manishearth.github.io/source/_posts/2026-06-17-the-future-of-the-con-is-already-here.markdown

  - Personally tailoring all communication with a mark in mind, dynamically adjusting based on how they respond to various approaches.
  - Cloning the voice of a person the mark trusts, like a relative.
  - Plausible, real-time deepfaking of a video call.
- - Building a plausible-looking corroborating fake web presence [^fn-lorenzo]
+ - Building a plausible-looking corroborating fake web presence [^fn-lorenzo].
  - Realtime monitoring of compromised resources, and dynamically building up the scam based on this monitoring.
  - Better triage and discovery of marks.
  - Avoiding signature-detection based spam filters (shown by [Heiding et al][heiding]).